ArchipelagoMW/Archipelago/worlds/yoshisisland/docs/setup_en.md

 ### Where do I get a config file?

-The Player Options page on the website allows you to configure your personal settings and export a config file from them.
+The Player Options page on the website allows you to configure your personal options and export a config file from them.

 ### Verifying your config file